 - Learning a few local phrases will make it convenient for you to acquaint yourself with the locals and strike a conversation.

 - Next, come the personal property and health insurance.
-While most of the policies do not cover abroad travel, make sure to get a separate one.
+While most of the policies do not cover abroad travel, make sure to get a separate one for travel insurance.
 If you are lucky, the company might offer free luggage insurance as well.

-- Whether traveling alone or with someone, do not forget to leave a copy of your final itinerary with relatives or friends.
+- Whether traveling with the kids, alone or with someone, do not forget to leave a copy of your final itinerary with relatives or friends.
 Provide contact details and information about the places you will be staying so that you can be reached in case of an emergency.

 - Apart from the itinerary, do leave copies of your passport information page and airline tickets with family or friends as well.
 In case you end up losing the passport, the copies can be faxed or mailed to get you out of trouble.

 - Do not forget to get the information on the embassy or consulate of your homeland in the foreign country.
 Since the embassy will be your one link to home, the officials will be able to assist and understand you in case of any trouble